dddge/TinyDroidHttpd/README.md

   </manifest>
 ```

-### 3. You can invoke `SimpleWebServer.runServer(String[])` method to start the server.
+3. You can invoke `SimpleWebServer.runServer(String[])` method to start the server.
 It need a string array as parameter.
 By the parameter, you can set hostname, port and web workspace directory for the server as normal.
 It likes as following:

 ```
 -h|--hostname NAME -p|--port PORT -d|--dir DIRECTORY
 ```
 *NOTE:* Server works on the same thread as started it, so you must not start it on your UI thread.

+4. `SimpleWebServer.stopServer()`` can stop the running server.